jonekc/forms/README.md

 ## GitHub actions

 - E2E tests - run daily in the production using Cypress, can be triggered manually
-- Database Backup - SQL file of a Postgres dump is generated as the action artifact
+- Database Backup - SQL file of a Postgres dump is sent to Google Cloud Storage

 ## Admin credentials